Advanced Placement (AP) Courses & AP Exam Information:

 Weighted Grade Points for Advanced Academic Courses

 All high school advanced academic courses, including Honors, AP, and International Baccalaureate (IB) courses, carry weighted grade points, as they follow curriculum guidelines and expectations set forth by their respective academic organizations.
 Dual credit and college articulated courses also receive weighted grade points.
+Learn more about AP Courses HERE

-I've taken AP Tests....now what??
+I've taken AP tests... now what?

 Check out the College Board's AP Credit Policy Search tool HERE - find colleges that offer credit or placement for AP scores